Give your home real weather protection where it matters most

 Loadshedding (any season): When air conditioning stops, ventilation becomes essential.
 Fly screens, outdoor blinds partially open and LockLatch on doors let air move through while keeping insects, rain and intruders out.
 Indoor honeycomb blinds reduce heat build-up passively, no electricity required.

-Weather protection across South African climates
+How does weather protection differ across South African climates?

 Along the Garden Route and coastal areas, the primary challenges are wind, sideways rain, salt air corrosion and sudden weather changes.
 PVC outdoor blinds, track-guided systems and Somfy-automated awnings are the foundation.
 Material specification matters here more than anywhere — our coastal durability guide covers this in detail.